yossan/maven-cui-archetype/README.md

 # Introduction

-This is a template of a minimum maven archetype to create CUI application.
+This is a template of a minimum maven archetype to create a CUI application.

 # Features